MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

+**Split (string):** A method avaliable on strings.
+Returns an array.
+Takes one argument, that is a string.

+**Prototypal inheritance (object oriented programming / prototype property):** Protoypal inheritance is a form of inheritance.

+    Person.prototype.getBio = function () {
+        return `${this.firstName} is ${this.age}`
+    }

+By setting up methods on the constructor functions prototype property, all instances of that object get access to it.

+**Object oriented programming:** Objects, as we know, is used to model real life things, like a car, a person, a todo list, a note taking list and so on.
+Object oriented programming is based on these objects and is focused on code reusability.

+We can make a object template, and than use that to create as many instances of that object as we need.
+These instances share the object properties, but use them with their unique data.
+Methods are shared via prototypal inheritance (object prototypes).

+With the "new" keyword, we create a new custom object type, based on the object defined after the "new" keyword.
+This is called a constructor function:

+    const me = new Person() //constructor function

+What happens is that JavaScript generates a new empty object for the new instance, then it gives us access to this object in the constructor function via the "this" value.
+By doing this, we are able to customize each instance.

+    const Person = function (firstName) {
+        this.firstName = firstName
+    }

+    const me = new Person('Mikke')

+    console.log(me)

+A constructor function ususally gets defined with a capital letter.
+It makes it easier to separate and to know that it needs to be called with a "new" keyword in front.

 **Strict mode:** A mode in JavaScript where the quirks are tweaked and it's not so easy to fall into weird language traps.
 This is a better mode making it harder to mess up.

 To set up: